 Built in 1982, by St. Johns Shipbuilding Incorporated of Palatka, Florida (hull #11) as the Avery J. Domangue for Gulf International Marine Incorporated of New Orleans, Louisiana.

 In 1987, the tug was acquired by G and B Marine Incorporated of Beaumont, Texas.
 Where she was renamed as the Alton C. Gambarella.

 In 1999, she was acquired by Double Eagle Marine Incorporated of New Iberia, Louisiana.
 Where the tug was renamed as the Navajo Eagle.

 In 2001, the tug was acquired by the Delta Towing Company of Houma, Louisiana.
 Where the tug was renamed as the Delta Factor.

 In 2011, the tug was acquired by the Crosby Marine Transportation Company of Golden Meadow, Louisiana.
 Where she retained her name.

-The tug's electrical service is provided by two, 50kW generator sets.
+The tug's electrical service was provided by two, 50kW generator sets.
 Driven by two, GM 4-71 diesel engines.
-Her capacities are 47,092 gallons of fuel, 7,000 gallons of potable water, and 990 gallons of lube oil.
+Her capacities were 47,092 gallons of fuel, 7,000 gallons of potable water, and 990 gallons of lube oil.